research

 My dissertation

-My dissertation is embargoed until June 2024, at which point it will be accessible through Stanford Libraries and ProQuest Dissertation & Theses Global.
-But I’d be happy to share:
+My dissertation is accessible here through Stanford Libraries and ProQuest Dissertation & Theses Global.
+I’ve also compiled a list of errata.

 This dissertation takes as its point of departure a problematic historiographical tradition.
 Even while recognizing that the death of the famous composer Josquin des Prez (1450–1521) marked a stylistic turning point, scholars working in Germany in the early twentieth century characterized the decades that followed, ca. 1520–50, as an aesthetic retrenchment, overstating Josquin’s influence and unwittingly lumping into the same generation sixteenth-century musicians who in fact worked at different times and in different stylistic idioms.